fractaledmind/litestream-ruby/README.md

 ### Using in development

-By default, installing the gem does not update your `Procfile.dev` file, and so Litestream will not be started in development.
+By default, if you install the gem and configure via `puma.rb` or `Procfile`, Litestream will not start in development.

+If you setup via `puma.rb`, then remove the conditional statement.

+If you setup via `Procfile`, you will need to update your `Procfile.dev` file.
 If you would like to test that your configuration is properly setup, you can manually add the `litestream:replicate` rake task to your `Procfile.dev` file.
 Just copy the `litestream` definition from the production `Procfile`.

-Then, in order to have a replication bucket for Litestream to point to, you can use a Docker instance of [MinIO](https://min.io/).
+In order to have a replication bucket for Litestream to point to, you can use a Docker instance of [MinIO](https://min.io/).
 MinIO is an S3-compatible object storage server that can be run locally.
 You can run a MinIO server with the following command:

 ```sh
 docker run -p 9000:9000 -p 9001:9001 minio/minio server /data --console-address ":9001"